Dhanush-Karthik/GitIntroPlaybook/README.md

 ```

 `git clone` will automatically configure your repo with a remote pointed to the Git URL you cloned it from.
 This means that once you make changes to a file and commit them, you can git push those changes to the remote repository.

+## git clone vs git init

+`git init` and `git clone` can be easily confused.
+At a high level, they can both be used to "initialize a new git repository."
+However, `git clone` is dependent on `git init`. `git clone` is used to create a copy of an existing repository.
+Internally, `git clone` first calls `git init` to create a new repository.
+It then copies the data from the existing repository, and checks out a new set of working files.

+## Bare repository

+A bare repository is a special type of repository that does not have a working directory.
+It only contains the version history, branches, tags, and other Git-specific information, making it ideal for use as a remote repository that multiple developers can push and pull from.

+To create a bare repository you can use the command:

+`git init --bare <repository_name>.git`

+Bare repositories are often used as centralized remote repositories in team environments where collaboration is essential.
+Developers can push their changes to a bare repository, and other team members can pull those changes from the same repository.
+They are best suited for serving as shared remote repositories that multiple developers interact with.

 ## Git Basic flow